nus-cs2030s/2324-s2/docs/06-tell-dont-ask.md

 boolean isInCircle = c.contains(x, y);
 ```

-The better approach involves writing a few more lines of code to implement the method, but it keeps the encapsulation intact.
+This better approach involves writing a few more lines of code to implement the method, but it keeps the encapsulation intact.
 If one fine day, the implementer of `Circle` decided to change the representation of the circle and remove the direct accessors to the fields, then only the implementer needs to change the implementation of `contains`.
 The client does not have to change anything.

 The principle around which we can think about this is the "Tell, Don't Ask" principle.
 The client should tell a `Circle` object what to do (compute the circumference), instead of asking "what is your radius?" to get the value of a field then perform the computation on the object's behalf.